-The museum, located a short distance from the main road Viale Garibaldi, is situated in an 18th century garrison.
+The museum, located a short distance from the main road Viale Garibaldi, is situated in an 18th-century garrison.

-Inside you can discover ancient finds from the ancient Roman Centum Cellae, as well as the necropolis from surrounding area and artifacts from Terme Taurine (also known as Trajan’s Baths).
+Inside you can discover ancient finds from the ancient Roman Centum Cellae, as well as the necropolis from the surrounding area and artifacts from Terme Taurine (also known as Trajan’s Baths).